TR-Sudo/TR-Sudo/README.md

 I'm a web developer with a BSc in Computer Science, specializing in full-stack web applications.
 Skilled in ReactJS, JavaScript, and AWS, I create scalable, user-centered solutions with expertise in MySQL, DynamoDB, and modern deployment pipelines.
 My portfolio includes responsive projects on AWS, with Firebase integration and CI/CD pipelines.
 I'm an AWS Certified Developer Associate (2022), passionate about building secure, high-performing applications.
 Feel free to contact me at t.rashid489@gmail.com.

 * 🌍  I'm based in Greater Toronto Area
-* 📖  I'm currently working on making a Flutter application that helps users in identifying plant spieces using tensorflow
+* 📖  I'm currently working on making a Full-Stack Web Application to make stock equity lookups easier
 * 🤝  I'm open to collaborating on Mobile Applications, Websites and or Open-Source Projects

 # 💻 Tech Stack: